anyusernameisokay/acldpy/ReadMe.md

 ## Development and Distribution

 This package is provided under the MIT license.
 I (<a href="https://github.com/anyusernameisokay">NJung</a>) am its sole developer.
 I encourage you to report issues, when you find them under <https://github.com/anyusernameisokay/acld/issues>.
-If you do so, please provide your input data, and the error you receive<br><br>
+If you do so, please provide your input data, and the error you receive.<br><br>
-Currently, the package is still under development, and I expect that some inputs can lead to unhandled exceptions.
+Currently, the package is still under development, and I expect that some inputs lead to unhandled exceptions.
 However, the package will never silently return a wrong cld!
 <br><br>
 Furthermore, the following improvements are planned:

 - Different and custom alternatives to the classical small letters.
-- Assigning the letters according to the numerical values of the groups.
 - Optimal utilization of numpy under the hood.

 ## References